byshivam/kali-update/README.md

 <h1> Description </h1>
-This is My First Script Hope you liked it :)
+This is My First Script Hope you liked it.
+When You install this script then it will automatically delete it :P

 <h2> ::[ INSTALL ]:: </h2>